Kessler's 20 points, 21 rebounds help Jazz beat T-Wolves - WHIZ News

 Minnesota acquired Kessler, the Naismith defensive player of the year in 2022 for Auburn, in a draft night trade.
 Two weeks later, he was sent to Utah as the Timberwolves sought a difference-maker down low in Gobert.

 Monday, it was Kessler demonstrating his ability to affect opponents inside.
-He started his fourth game in a row in place of Kelly Olynyk and is averaging 13.5 points, 13.25 rebounds and three blocks as a starter.
+He started his fourth game in a row in place of Kelly Olynyk and is averaging 13.5 points, 13.25 rebounds and three blocks in the four games.

+“He’s shown so much growth on both ends of the floor, but I think defense probably comes natural to Walker in a lot of ways,” Jazz coach Will Hardy said of Kessler.
+“His ability to learn on the fly on the offensive end has just been tremendous.”

 Gobert’s transition to Minnesota hasn’t been smooth, but he has begun to become more effective defensively as the Wolves have put together their recent run of success.